gmc-code/PC-microbit-micropython/docs/lessons/Buttons_and_selection.rst

 .. admonition:: Tasks

     #.
 Edit the code to scroll your favourite subject when both buttons are pressed together, your best subject when the A button is pressed, your favourite sport when the B button is pressed, and nothing when nothing is pressed.
     #.
-Edit the code to display a giraffe face when both buttons are pressed, a duck when the A button is pressed, a snake when the B button is pressed and nothing when nothing is pressed.
+Edit the code to display a giraffe when both buttons are pressed, a duck when the A button is pressed, a snake when the B button is pressed and nothing when nothing is pressed.